 Figure 9 shows the average number of staff committed to the project by academic libraries Nigeria.
-About forty percent of the survey respondents committed between 10 to 15 employees followed by 25.8% who assigned between 5-9 staff while 19.4% of the respondents indicated that they committed about 1- 4 of their staff are engaged in the project.
+About 40% of the survey respondents committed between 10-15 employees followed by 25.8% who assigned between 5-9 staff while 19.4% of the respondents indicated that they committed about 1-4 staff to the project.
 Libraries with more than 15 employees constitute 16.1% of the total respondents.
-This shows that in-house retrospective conversion is a labour intensive project and libraries must prudently assigned staff to ensure a balance between achieving successful retro-conversion and undisrupted library services to the users.
+This shows that in-house retrospective conversion is a labour intensive project and libraries must prudently assigned staff to ensure a balance between achieving a successful retrospective conversion and undisrupted library services to the users.